PNR South Main Line: Reconstruction

 The South Main Line will be reconstructed under the PNR South railways program that is part of the new Luzon Rail System (PNR Luzon).
 PNR Luzon is the proposed network of rail lines to be built on the island of Luzon.
 Two new lines that will use the South Main Line's right of way will be constructed.
 The first is the 56 km south section of the North–South Commuter Railway, an electrified double-track line connecting Metro Manila and Laguna to Central Luzon, which is served by the North Main Line.
-Second, is the South Long Haul that leads to the Bicol Region.
+The second is the South Long Haul that leads to the Bicol Region.